 Remember how much fun it was to talk about your future wedding when you were a little girl?
 How about back in high school?
 Picking out dresses, comparing rings, debating cake flavors with your best friend…

 Unsurprisingly, the reality of wedding planning is a lot more complicated.
 There are budget decisions, venue proposals, dress shopping, and much more.
-It’s a lot, and it can get stressful – can you say Bridezillas?
+It’s a lot and can get stressful – can you say Bridezillas?

 The good news is, your wedding doesn’t have to be that dramatic.
-If you have the right stress management techniques and a solid plan, it can be downright enjoyable.
+If you have the proper stress management techniques and a solid plan, it can be downright enjoyable.

 Tip #1: Start by making a budget.

 Budgeting isn’t the most fun part of your wedding planning.
 If it were, tiny little future brides would be sitting around with toy calculators as we speak.
-But for better or for worse, you’re a grown-up, and that means you know that sometimes you have to start with the boring parts.
+But for better or worse, you’re a grown-up, which means you know that sometimes you have to start with the boring parts.

 Tip #2: Make the big decisions first.

-Some choices narrow down your options for many smaller decisions.
+Some choices narrow down your options for many more minor decisions.

 - Do you want a big fancy wedding or a small, intimate affair?